Mini sprint: The car

 However, there is a growing number of cars that use a torsion bar rear set-up with a coil-over front set-up.
-This means the rear of the car has a torsion bar system that is identical to the 4 bar set-up, while the front-end uses shocks with coil springs.
+This means that the rear of the car has a torsion bar system which is identical to the 4 bar set-up, while the front-end uses shocks with coil springs.
 Mini-sprints use a solid, live rear axle that is positioned in the chassis by a Jacobs Ladder or panhard bar.
 Unlike the midget or the sprint car, the final drive on a mini-sprint is a roller chain.
 This is one of the keys to keeping the cost of this form of racing down.
 A chain drive system might cost around $500, whereas a quick-change rear end like those used on sprints and midgets cost upwards of $10,000.
 Gearing on a mini-sprint is determined by changing either the front or rear sprocket or a combination of both.
 Mini-sprints make use of 13-inch wheels and tires that are identical to those found on midgets.
 Most mini-sprints make use of a steering box, but a few manufacturers use steering racks.
 Mini sprints carry their fuel in the rear of the car in tanks that vary from 5 to 19 US gallons.
 They have roll cages that are constructed of at least 1 1/4-inch, .095 wall Chromoly tubing.
 Many organizations are now requiring thicker tubing.
 The cars can reach upwards of 100 miles per hour which is why the tubing needs to be thicker.